baboune/UnofficialApceraDoc/README.md

 Let's assume that you have generated an SSH key.
 That key has a private and a public part: mykey.pub and mykey.pem.

-Only the cluster.conf entry is manadatory to ensure remote SSH access.
-Once a "orchestrator deploy" occurs chef will be  managing the key list.
+Only the cluster.conf entry is mandatory to ensure remote SSH access.
+Once a "orchestrator deploy" occurs Chef will be  managing the key list.
 As such, adding keys in the "provision_xx.sh" scripts is just to ensure that you retain access to the host prior to the deploy, in case something goes wrong.

 It is unclear at this time which user is used by "orchestrator-cli".
 So, the easiest approach is most likely to add the public key part (mykey.pub) to both sections i.e. for both the "root" and "ops" sections in the "provision_xx.sh" scripts.